amlana21/elkstack-publish/README.md

 docker-compose up
 ```

-If this service is launched standalone then thre will be errors since Elastic search wont be available.
+If this service is launched standalone then there will be errors since Elastic search wont be available.
 To check if the service is launched successfully, check the Docker launch console outputs.
 There will be errors showing that it cannot find the Elasticsearch service.
 That is normal as we dont have the Elasticsearch yet.

 ## Deploy the Stack to Docker Swarm
 Now that we have tested the services separately, next we will be deploying both of the services as a stack to Docker swarm.First step is to initialize the swarm mode.
 Run the following command on the instance which is supposed to be the manager node: